bacalhaubyte/PSX-Serial-Utility/README.md

 WARNING: This program is a work in progress; it is buggy and not production-ready.

 ## License
-This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This project is licensed under the GNU General Public License v3.
+Attribution should go to [RetroGameplayer.com](http://retrogameplayer.com)